Web Crawling | How to Build a Crawler to Extract Web DataWednesday, May 03, 2017

-Normally, we could define an entry page: One web page should contain URLs of other web pages, then we could retrieve these URLs from the current page and add all of these affiliated URLs into the crawling queue.
+Normally, we could define an entry page: One web page contains URLs of other web pages, then we could retrieve these URLs from the current page and add all of these affiliated URLs into the crawling queue.
 Next, we crawl another page and repeat the same process as the first one recursively.
 Essentially, we could assume the crawling scheme as depth-search or breadth-traversal.
-And as long as we could access to the Internet and analyze the web page, we could crawl a website.
-Fortunately, most programming language offers HTTP client libraries to crawl web pages, an regular expression can even be used for HTML analysis.
+And as long as we could access the Internet and analyze the web page, we could crawl a website.
+Fortunately, most programming languages offer HTTP client libraries to crawl web pages, and we can even use regular expression for HTML analysis.

 - Start with a list of initial URLs, called the seeds.

 - Identify all the hyperlinks on the page.

 - Add the links to the queue of URLs, called crawler frontier.